croningp/dropfactory/README.md

 - **easier to maintain**, because all working stations are clearly separated, both physically and digitally, identifying a bug or a mechanically failure is quick and fixing them is easier.
 - **fast**, because while an oil mixture is prepare, a previous one is being cleaned, another three are being dried, another is sampled by a syringe to be placed on a previously filled petri dish.
 At the same time, another petri dish is being filled, one is being cleaned, three are drying, and one contains droplets and is being recorded under a camera.

-All this enabled us to record 1 experiments of 1min30sec every 1min50sec, gaining a factor of 6 versus our previous sequential platform.
+Dropfactory enables to record 1 experiments of 1min30sec every 1min50sec, gaining a factor of 6 versus our previous sequential platform.
 Thanks to its robustness, the platform was consistently running for months in the lab collecting more than 30,000 droplet experiments.

 ## Repository Organization